Ted Tyson

-The 1939 season was even worse for the Cardinals, who had lost twenty-seven successive matches before their only win late in the season, in which Tyson kicked his thousandth goal during the final quarter.
+The 1939 season was even worse for the Cardinals, who had lost twenty-seven successive matches before their only win late in the season, in which Tyson kicked his thousandth career goal during the final quarter.
 Tyson was presented with the ball with which he kicked this thousandth goal, and a subscription fund was opened for him following this accomplishment, which ultimately reached about A£80 (about $5,000 in today's terms).
 Ironically, the following match saw Tyson goalless for one of only three times during his 228-game career, but when 1939 closed he was second in the goalkicking behind Perth’s Bert Gook.

 With the Cardinals improving phenomenally during 1940, Tyson kicked sixty goals before appendicitis ended his season.
 He planned to retire after an operation before being coaxed into playing again.
 In 1941 he again kicked a century of goals and capped it off with six in a Grand Final win over East Fremantle, becoming one of five players to play in four Cardinal premiership teams.
 After the under-age competition of 1942 to 1944 ended, he made another brief comeback during 1945.

 Tyson married a grand-daughter of Wally Watts, a former Midland Junction player, and was also a brother-in-law of Laurie Bandy, who played cricket for Western Australia.
 He died in February 1996, aged 86, in Hamersley, a northern suburb of Perth.
 In 2004, Tyson was one of the inaugural inductees in the West Australian Football Hall of Fame.
 He was also named the full-forward in West Perth’s official “Team of the Century”.